The Power of Love (Charley Pride song)

 "The Power of Love" is a song written by Gary Nicholson and Don Cook, and recorded by American country music artist Charley Pride.
 It was released in May 1984 as the first single from his album Power of Love.
 The song peaked at number 9 on the Billboard Hot Country Singles chart.

 Chart performance

 Lee Roy Parnell version

-"The Power of Love" was also recorded by American country music artist Lee Roy Parnell.
-It was released in October 1994 as the fourth single from his album On the Road.
+"The Power of Love" was covered by American country music artist Lee Roy Parnell and released as the fourth single from his album, On the Road, in October 1994.
 Parnell's version peaked at number 51 on the Billboard Hot Country Singles chart.